nilsroemertum/master-thesis/content/proposal/problem.typ

 #import "/utils/todo.typ": TODO

 = Problem
-High-resolution medical imaging introduces scientific and technical challenges, particularly around the handling of large, proprietary data formats under strict security and compliance requirements.
-A typical example is the second-opinion workflow, as illustrated in @medicalImagingProcess.
-In this process, an attending physician requests a diagnostic clarification—such as a suspected anomaly in a pathology scan.
-An image is then created by a technician (image creator), which must be shared with an external medical specialist for a second opinion.
-The result of this assessment influences the final diagnosis and treatment decision.
-Despite its clinical importance, this process often encounters significant limitations due to inflexible and fragmented technical infrastructure.
+Large-scale medical imaging increasingly supports diagnostic collaboration across institutions and borders.
+As laboratory networks evolve and specialized medical services become globally distributed, the demand for fast, secure, and interoperable image sharing grows rapidly.
+However, current imaging infrastructures remain fragmented, vendor-bound, and technically inflexible—creating significant barriers in critical diagnostic workflows.

+One common scenario is the second-opinion workflow in digital pathology, as illustrated in @medicalImagingProcess.
+In this workflow, a clinician seeks a diagnostic consultation from an external expert, often located in a different institution or country.
+A technician captures high-resolution pathology scans, sometimes exceeding 20–30 GB in size, which then need to be transferred for expert review.
+Delays in this process can postpone diagnosis and treatment decisions.
+Laboratory service providers such as Synlab use this workflow to enable global collaboration among pathologists—highlighting the need for robust, cross-institutional data sharing solutions.

 #figure(
-  image("../../figures/medical-imaging-process.png"),
+  image("../../figures/medical-imaging-process.png", width: 80%),
-  caption: [Examplary medical imaging process.],
+  caption: [Exemplary medical imaging process.],
 ) <medicalImagingProcess>

-*Imaging Personnel Challenges:*
-Technicians and scanner operators work with advanced imaging devices that produce large-scale image data.
-These are typically stored in proprietary formats and require upload to closed vendor platforms leading to lack of interoperability to other systems.
-This leads to long processing times, software compatibility issues, and an inability to quickly respond to diagnostic needs. @TorabMiandoab.2023

-*Medical Experts and Analysts Challenges:*
-Pathology experts and diagnostic professionals depend on timely, high-quality access to imaging data.
-However, interoperability gaps and restricted platform access delay evaluations and limit collaborative diagnostics.
-The reliance on vendor-specific viewers or tools restricts the freedom to use more effective or integrated workflows.

-*Patients-Centric Challenges:*
-The downstream impact affects patients directly.
-Extended waiting times for second opinions or definitive diagnoses create stress, delay treatment, and in critical cases may impact medical outcomes.
-Fast and flexible data access is therefore not just a technical necessity but a clinical imperative.

-In summary, the combination of closed ecosystems, complex data formats, and slow transfer channels creates critical bottlenecks for all stakeholders.
-This illustrates the urgent need for platform-independent, scalable, and secure architectures that enhance medical imaging workflows and support timely decision-making.
+Despite its clinical relevance, this workflow exposes multiple problems.
+Imaging staff work with scanners that produce proprietary image formats, requiring uploads to closed vendor platforms.
+These transfers are slow and regularly take hours, delaying collaboration.
+Medical specialists depend on immediate access to diagnostic-quality images, but current tools lack interoperability and flexibility, preventing seamless expert involvement (see also @TorabMiandoab.2023).
+Patients ultimately experience delayed diagnoses and treatments—an especially serious issue when rapid intervention is needed.

+The inability of today’s systems to handle large-scale imaging across heterogeneous platforms limits the potential of distributed diagnostic networks.
+Existing software does not sufficiently support the business requires emerging from laboratory consolidation and medical service specialization.
+The result is operational inefficiency, reduced diagnostic quality, and a diminished capacity to benefit from global medical expertise.